john-madieu/ldd/chapter-22/README.md

 [...]
 ```

-One can also configure the interface,
+One can also configure the interface like `ifconfig eth0 192.168.1.45`,

- # ifconfig eth0 192.168.1.45

 and then

 ```bash
 $ ifconfig eth0

 eth0      Link encap:Ethernet  HWaddr 00:00:00:00:00:00